 - Content Explorer: In general you will find all your styles and content related files in this tab; for example, topics, stylesheets, master pages, and many more.

-- Project Explorer: You will find all your output related files in this tab; for example, Target files, table of contents, condition tags, variables, and many more.
+- Project Organizer: You will find all your output related files in this tab; for example, Target files, table of contents, condition tags, variables, and many more.

 - Right–Pane: This pane has the following tabs: